Homesteading is not the idealistic, blissful lifestyle that magazines and news articles make it out to be, at least, not all the time.

 All homesteaders can collect food scraps and peels, and any leftovers that would go to waste to distribute to pig farms to help the farmers reduce feeding costs.

 Within a well thought out trading group, there is always something that you can do.
-It may take some creative thinking, brainstorming, planning, and execution, but by trading goods, you are reducing waste, and forming a like-minded, self-sufficient economy.
+It may take some creative thinking, brainstorming, planning, and taking action, but by trading goods, you are reducing waste, and forming a like-minded, self-sufficient economy.

 Finding good mentors in life is a challenge, finding mentors in a situation that involves a lifestyle rather than a skill or use of a product is even more challenging.